Most women experience palpitations during panic attacks. It’s one of the first symptoms that I experienced.

 Who doesn’t want some good old-fashioned conversation with a friend or family member?
 Talking and engaging in conversation is great therapy for panic attacks.
 It really does help to get your mind off of it.
 Is it someone you can trust to share what you are going through?
 This is what also helped me get through it.

 Remember to keep that special friend or family member close by that you can confide in, especially during this transition.

 Meditation for panic attack relief.

-Whether you are a Christian, a Muslim, or spiritual, any form of prayer or meditation is great for panic attacks.
+Whether you are a Christian, a Muslim, or spiritual, any form of prayer or meditation is great for these symptoms.
 I pray throughout the day or meditate about two or three times daily.
 It doesn’t have to take too long.
 Five minutes is all that it will take to meditate.
-It’s a therapy for the mind and soul.
+It’s therapy for the mind and soul.

 Meditation has been known to heal for many years.
 I recommend trying to fit meditation into your daily routine to help you get through this challenging transition.

 Just as simple and easy as that!
 It only takes a total of 15 minutes to meditate each day and it will do wonders for your mental well-being.

 Meditation is also known to: